celestiaorg/docs/docs/developers/node-api.md

 #### GET /data_available/{height}

-Returns whether data is available at a specific block height.
+Returns whether data is available at a specific block height and the probability that it is available based on the amount of samples collected.

 Request